Therapeutic Pipeline

 DiscoveryPreclinicalPhase 1

 NLRP3 is a validated target, and mutations in the NLRP3 gene are associated with a broad spectrum of inflammatory and auto-immune diseases.
-We have identified structurally distinct, selective, NLRP3 inhibitors with anti-inflammatory activity in preclinical models, and is continuing to optimize peripheral and brain-penetrant leads.
+We have identified structurally distinct, selective, NLRP3 inhibitors with anti-inflammatory activity in preclinical models, and are continuing to optimize peripheral and brain-penetrant leads.

 LRRK2